-- DSTC has appointed Mrs Deborah Ellis (Vice Principal Pastoral), a member of the senior leadership team, as the Designated Safeguarding Lead (DSL). - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety) in school.
-Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - DSTC has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSL's absence: - Mr Matthew Allen Assistant Vice Principal / Deputy DSL (DDSL) Online Safety
+- The school has appointed (Mrs Deborah Ellis, Senior Vice Principal), a member of the senior leadership team, as the Designated Safeguarding Lead (DSL). - The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems (including online safety and understanding the filtering and monitoring systems and processes in place) in school.
+Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - DSTC has also appointed Deputy DSLs who will have delegated responsibilities and act in the DSLs absence: